gkarunakaran/YouMusix/README.md

 * Easy to use
 * Video duration limit - Approx. 1 hour
-* Highest sound quality (Depends on Video)
+* Highest sound quality (usually 256 kbps, but depends on video quality)
-* Download stream as MP3 with ID3 tags and Album Art
+* Download stream as MP3 with IDv3 tags and album art
 * Check MP3 stream size without downloading it
-* Saves a lot of bandwidth
+* Save a lot of bandwidth

 ## Building: